 So seeing as I am not actually going to get one of these and I have committed myself to Propellerheads Reason then how would I go getting the now apparently less than almighty Thor to get even onto the same mountain as this god?

-Well one has to start somewhere so I launched a Thor and watched the video quite a few times.
+Well, one has to start somewhere so I launched a Thor and watched the video quite a few times.
 What I learned was that instead of using a Saw wave he was using a Pulse and modulating the Pulse Width.
-Oddly something that I have not done much of and never thought do in emulating a Moog type sound.
+Oddly something that I have not done much of and never thought to do in emulating a Moog type sound.
 I always put the slight tubeiness down to clipping that turns any wave shape into a Square given enough drive.

 I know that Dark Energy has only 1 Oscillator so to not be cheating off the bat I used 1 Analog Osc using a Pulse wave set to a Square shape.
 I then set LFO 1 to modulate PWM.
 I used a Sine wave on LFO 1 as that makes a bolder modulation.
 PWM is a bit of a balancing act as it sounds more pronounced on lower notes so easy to crank right up for high notes but then C1 sounds like a sick monster.
-The speed and depth also have a great affect on each other.
+The speed and depth also have a great effect on each other.
 Given a bit of learning a nice balance is found.

-Reason in fact has several filter models in other units that are accessible with a bit of wiring up and Thor is happy enough to allow sending the OSC to an external unit and fly it back in via the Mod Matrix (try that with a workstation).
+Reason, in fact has several filter models in other units that are accessible with a bit of wiring up and Thor is happy enough to allow sending the OSC to an external unit and fly it back in via the Mod Matrix (try that with a workstation).
 I am experimenting with this a bit at the moment and results are generally nice.
 Anyway onward…

 A fair amount of the feel of the leads in the video are in how they are performed with Filter setting changes so I just set somewhere in the middle and left it to the performance.
 Envelopes are allowable but as I wanted to capture that cool OSC + Filter Self-Oscillation “duet” thing I left things pretty well alone.
-Well you will note I did some Filter Env programming including a little Velocity to Env Amount just for Analoginess at the fingertips.
+Well, you will note I did some Filter Env programming including a little Velocity to Env Amount just for Analoginess at the fingertips.

 Again the Dark Energy is really Loud and fills the space so I sent Thor to a Pulveriser with a bit of Squash (compression) and Dirt.
-I also left the Low Pass 24 Filter on and set cutoff to 8kHz and a smidge of Resonance just to create a bit more dirty retro vibe in the sound.
+I also left the Low Pass 24 Filter on and set the cutoff to 8kHz and a smidge of Resonance just to create a bit more dirty retro vibe in the sound.

-Initially I had the Delay line in Thor adding the space to the sound.
+Initially, I had the Delay line in Thor adding the space to the sound.
 Works just fine but putting a Delay into a Compressor doesn’t always get the best results so I used The Echo which has a few advantages in the Filter (EQ) and Wobble (tape type wander).
 Bit of that and Bob is indeed your Auntie.

 In the final wash I haven’t exactly ruled out the advantages of the Dark Energy or a similar analog monster but I have brought Thor into the big fat ballpark, saving me a lot of coin, not to mention the hassle of waiting 30 mins for old DE to warm up and start playing in tune.